Leanderson-Coelho/dados-abertos-homicidios-vs-renda/README.md

 Depois:

-> docker compose up airflow-init
+> docker compose up airflow-init --build

 After initialization is complete, you should see a message like this: